 Illinois – Mile after Magnificent Mile

 It is situated in the Midwest, next to Indiana, known as the “Land of Lincoln.”
-This state is full of farmland, wetland, and forests.
+This state is entirely of farmland, wetlands, and forests.
 Chicago is its largest city.
-The Chicago River transmits water into the city and onto the Mississippi, responsible for transferring raw materials of the American heartland.
+The Chicago River transmits water into the city and onto the Mississippi, which is responsible for transferring raw materials to the American heartland.

 Chicago contributes to the region’s most extraordinary diversion of Great Lakes water.
-Every day, Illinois sends 2.1 billion gallons of Lake Michigan water to the Mississippi River via the reversed flow of the Chicago River.
+Illinois sends 2.1 billion gallons of Lake Michigan water daily to the Mississippi River via the reversed flow of the Chicago River.
 This reduces Lakes Michigan and Huron by 2.5 inches below their normal levels.

 Indiana – The Hoosier State Is Winter Home Port For Great Lakes Freighters

 Indiana is another state that borders Lake Michigan.
 It is home to the second-largest automotive industry, and it is the state which enjoys four seasons of weather.
-This area is considered a solid producer of corn, poultry, and soybeans.
+This area is considered a solid corn, poultry, and soybean producer.

 Many Great Lakes freighters call the Indiana port of Burns Harbor home during winter.
 However, Indiana also has one of the larger National Parks with the Indiana Dunes National Shoreline.
 It has 15 miles of the southern shore of Lake Michigan.